jpraus/arduino-opentherm/README.md

 Have you ever wondered when and why is your boiler running and heating your home?
 Do you want to automate your heating system with Arduino?
 The OpenTherm IO library together with an Arduino OpenTherm shield is designed for you.
 It will allow you to monitor and control your OpenTherm device with Arduino.

+[Connect Your Central Heating to Arduino](https://www.hackster.io/jiripraus/connect-your-central-heating-to-arduino-7818f5) - article describing the use of shield and library.

 This repo contains both Arduino library and hardware adapter.

 ![Arduino UNO OpenTherm shield](https://raw.githubusercontent.com/jpraus/arduino-opentherm/master/doc/otshield.jpg)